nidup/pixelart-sandbox/README.md

 # Troubleshooting

 ## Conflict.
-The container name "/phaserjs" is already in use by container
+The container name "/phaser" is already in use by container

 ```
-docker rm phaserjs
+docker rm phaser
 ```

 # Utils